iov-one/docs/docs/iov-name-service/validator/01-setup.md

 exit
 ```

-This document assumes that `curl`, `expr`, `grep`, `jq`, and `wget` are installed on your system, and user `iov` exists.
+This document assumes that `curl`, `expr`, `grep`, `jq`, `sed`, and `wget` are installed on your system, and user `iov` exists.
 You should be able to copy-and-paste the following commands into a terminal and end up with a running node.
 You'll have to do this procedure on at least two machines to implement a sentry node architecture.

 ```sh
 sudo su # make life easier for the next ~100 lines